Endrit-Selita/Linux/Introduction to the Terminal & Shell.md

 # Introduction to the Shell

 Linux commands are instructions we type into the terminal to communicate with the operating system through the **shell**.
+The shell is a user interface that connects users with the OS.
-The shell acts as a translator or middleman that takes our commands and makes the computer execute them.
+- The shell acts as a translator or middleman that takes our commands and makes the computer execute them.

 ![image](https://github.com/user-attachments/assets/af5dddd6-946b-41c9-93ba-77e0231adea7)